 Anti-slavery and human trafficking statement

-1. Opening Statement from Senior Management
+1. Opening statement from Senior Management

 We are committed to preventing all acts of modern slavery from occurring within our business and supply chain and we expect the same high standards of our suppliers.

-2. Structure of the Organisation
+1. Structure of the Organisation

-We operate as a limited liability partnership in England and Wales with branch offices in London, Brussels, Frankfurt and Paris under registered number OC306535.
+We operate as a limited liability partnership in England and Wales with branch offices and outposts in London, Brussels, Frankfurt and Paris under registered number OC306535.
 The Firm is authorised and regulated by the Solicitors Regulation Authority (“SRA”) (SRA ID 398385).
 The members of the Firm are solicitors or registered foreign lawyers authorised to practice in England & Wales.
 There are approximately 300 lawyers and support staff in the London Office.

 In accordance with the SRA’s standards and regulations, we have appointed a Compliance Officer for Legal Practice ("COLP").
 The COLP is responsible for ensuring that the Firm has policies and procedures in place that are designed to ensure compliance with all applicable laws and regulations, including the Act.

-4. Risk Assessment and Due Diligence
+1. Risk Assessment and Due Diligence

 We seek to work with suppliers that share our values.
 We expect our suppliers to operate fair and ethical workplaces and do not tolerate any form of modern slavery within our supply chains.